Adjustable versus fixed rate loans

 Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
 Generally, interest rates on ARMs are based on a federal index.
 A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 Most programs feature a "cap" that protects borrowers from sudden increases in monthly payments.
 Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
 Sometimes an ARM has a "payment cap" that guarantees that your payment can't increase beyond a certain amount over the course of a given year.
 Almost all ARMs also cap your interest rate over the life of the loan period.

-ARMs usually start out at a very low rate that may increase over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust.
-Loans like this are usually best for people who anticipate moving within three or five years.
-These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the loan adjusts.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans most benefit people who will move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 3038627760.
 It's our job to answer these questions and many others, so we're happy to help!